mac-can/KvaserCAN-SwiftCAN/README.md

 ### Trademarks

 Mac and macOS are trademarks of Apple Inc., registered in the U.S. and other countries. \
-All other company, product and service names mentioned herein are trademarks, registered trademarks or service marks of their respective owners.
+All other company, product and service names mentioned herein may be trademarks, registered trademarks, or service marks of their respective owners.

 ### Hazard Note